beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ## Installer options

 Windows MSI installers are able to present a panel of optional features to the user as part of the installation process.
-These features are binary flags which can then be used by a [`post_install_script`][] to perform additional installation behaviors.
+These features are binary flags which can then be used by a [post-install script][post_install_script] to perform additional installation behaviors.

 Installer options are defined using a TOML array of tables - each option is in a group named `[[ toga.briefcase.app.<app name>.install_option ]]`, which must define the following keys: